hypar-io/MakeHypar/README.md

     - On windows add `<path to hypar>` to your user `PATH`.
 - Create a generator.
 ```
-hypar init <generator id>
+hypar new <generator id>
 ```
 This will clone the generator repo to the folder `<generator id>`.
 Of course, you can replace `<generator-id>` with anything you like.
 The generator project is a buildable .net class library which references the Elements [NuGet package](https://www.nuget.org/packages/Hypar.Elements/).
 - Edit the `hypar.json`.
 The `hypar.json` file describes the interface for your generator.
 A the top of the `hypar.json` file, the `hypar-schema` is referenced.
 In Visual Studio Code you'll get code completion and documentation as you author the `hypar.json`.
 - Use the CLI to generate input and output classes and a function stub.
 From the same directory as your `hypar.json` do:
 `hypar init`.
 This will generate `Input.gs.cs` and `Output.g.cs` classes which have properties which match your input and output properties.
-Addtionally, it will generate a `<function-id>.g.cs` whose `Execute(...)` method is where you put your business logic.
+Additionally, it will generate a `<function-id>.g.cs` whose `Execute(...)` method is where you put your business logic.
 - Build
 ```
 dotnet build